 Exodus 36

 Exodus 36 begins with a shift.
 The law is given.
 The blueprints are drawn.
 The materials are ready.
 Now: "Then wrought Bezaleel and Aholiab, and every wise hearted man."
-The work begins.
-Not by force, not by a king's command, but by skilled hands - people whose hearts God had filled with wisdom, doing what they were made to do.
+The work begins - skilled hands, people whose hearts God had filled with wisdom, doing what they were made to do.

 For those who read this on the other side of the cross, the shape of the tabernacle tells the old story of how God meets sinners.
 But the story of the people who built it - their willing hearts, their overflow of generosity, their joy - that is the story of what a life looks like when grace has already done its work.